kurokikaze/moonlands/cards.md

 # More selectors

 - Bottomless Pit
-- Cave In (active magi, magi by region)
 - Cloud Narth (creature in play by name, combining selectors)
 - Hubdra's Spear (magi w/o creatures)
 - Pack Korrit (creature in play by name)